 But let's not get too technical, a synbiotic is simply a product/supplement that contains both probiotics and prebiotics.
 This may be the key in explaining why most commercial probiotics have such varying degrees of effectiveness.

 Doctor’s Biome is a perfect example of a synbiotic!
-It has fiber in the juice mixture that acts as a prebiotic and 15 patented scientifically-backed strains of probiotics.
+It has fiber in the juice mixture that acts as a prebiotic and 15 out of 17 proprietary scientifically-backed strains of probiotics.

 So, you why exactly is this important?